paulasime/Workshop_Python/README.md

 ##### This collection showcases various exercises I’ve worked on to improve my Python skills.
-All files are beginner friendly, covering tha basics of coding.
+All files are beginner friendly, covering the basics of coding.